KristianLyng/varnishfoo/chapter-4.rst

 `regsub()` takes three arguments.
 The input, the regular expression and what to change it with.
-If you are unfamiliar with regular expressions, there's a brief introduction and cheat sheet later in the chapter.
+If you are unfamiliar with regular expressions, there's a brief introduction and cheat sheet in appendix D.

 Note how we do not check if the ``Host`` header contains ``www.`` before we issue the `regsub()`.
 That is because the process of checking and the